A Guide to Middle Eastern Spices for Festive Cooking

 7. Allspice: The Blend of Many Flavors

-Allspice, despite its name, is a single spice that tastes like a combination of cloves, nutmeg, and cinnamon.
-It is widely used in Middle Eastern cooking for its warm and slightly sweet flavor, which is perfect for festive dishes.
+Allspice tastes like a combination of cloves, nutmeg, and cinnamon.
+It is widely used in Middle Eastern cooking for its warm and slightly sweet flavor.
+This spice is mainly used for making ethnic meals in festive seasons.

 Uses: Allspice is a key ingredient in kibbeh, meat stews, and spice rubs for grilled meats.
 It’s also used in desserts, adding a warm spice note that enhances sweet flavors.